 \subsection{Limitations}

-Our method has several limitations, which we demonstrate in Figure~\ref{fig:limitations}, grouped into three main failure modes.
+We illustrate some failure models of our method in Figure~\ref{fig:limitations}.
 The first is related to not being able to accurately generate the prompted context.
-For example, in Figure~\ref{fig:limitations} we observe that when we prompt the model with ``a [V] backpack in the ISS'' and ``a [V] backpack on the moon'' it is not able to generate the desired contexts.
-Possible reasons are that the generative model does not have a strong prior for these contexts, or that representing both the subject and the context together is a difficult task for the model.
-The second failure mode is context-appearance entanglement, where the appearance of the subject changes due to the prompted context.
-In Figure~\ref{fig:limitations} we show examples of a backpack that changes colors due to the desired context being rare (``a [V] backpack in the Bolivian Salt Flats'') or entangling the color of the context with that of the subject (``a [V] backpack on top of blue fabric'').
-Third, we also observe overfitting to the real images that happens when the prompt is similar to the original setting in which the subject was seen.
-An example is shown in Figure~\ref{fig:limitations}.
+Possible reasons are a weak prior for these contexts, or difficulty in generating both the subject and specified concept together due to low probability of co-occurrence in the training set.
+The second is context-appearance entanglement, where the appearance of the subject changes due to the prompted context, exemplified in Figure~\ref{fig:limitations} with color changes of the backpack.
+Third, we also observe overfitting to the real images that happen when the prompt is similar to the original setting in which the subject was seen.

-Other limitations observed are that some subjects are much easier to learn than others.
-For example, the model has a very strong prior for dogs and cats, with many learned variations.
-Occasionally, with subjects that are rarer or more complex, the model is unable to support as many subject variations.
-Finally, there is also variability in the fidelity of the subject and some generated images might contain hallucinated features on the subject, depending on the strength of the model prior, and the complexity of the semantic modification.
+Other limitations are that some subjects are easier to learn than others (e.g. dogs and cats).
+Occasionally, with subjects that are rarer, the model is unable to support as many subject variations.
+Finally, there is also variability in the fidelity of the subject and some generated images might contain hallucinated subject features, depending on the strength of the model prior, and the complexity of the semantic modification.